Hablamos Español Insurance Companies We Work With

 Can I issue a certificate with special wording?

-Standard certificates are quick, but special wording, additional insured, or waiver requests may require an endorsement, carrier approval, or a policy change.
+Standard certificates are usually quick, but special wording, additional insured, or waiver requests may require an endorsement, carrier approval, or a policy change.
 Send the requirement so it can be confirmed.

 What should I do if a contract requires coverage I do not have?